willhansen/RoyaltyOffRevenueLicense/README.md

 The motivation for this license is that "freedom free" is good, but "beer free" is not, because economic incentives get things done.

-volunteers tend to primarily focus on the core moving parts of software, often paying less attention to less interesting, but high value, parts, such as documentation, unit tests, ease of use, and interaction with other programs.
-There are exceptions to this, but they are the best of the best, where instead it could be run of the mill.
+Volunteers tend to primarily focus on the core moving parts of software, often paying less attention to less interesting, but high value, parts, such as documentation, unit tests, ease of use, and interaction with other programs.
+There are exceptions to this, but they are the best of the best, where instead they could be run of the mill.

 The core problem is that existing software licenses provide no direct incentives to improve existing software or create software to fill a need.
 If I have a cool idea for a software library that could save a lot of people a lot of time just by coding it up and posting it on Github, I can't simply slap an existing license on it and "let the cash roll in".
 If I find room for improvement in an existing open source library, there is a Free Rider Problem, where everyone gets just the same benefit no matter who puts in the work.